bobbingwide/oik-tip/readme.txt

 oik-tip.php packages the source files for a WordPress theme into a .zip file ready for release to the general public.

 The packaging process ensures up to date versions are released

-* update the root plugin file
+* update the theme's style.css
-* update the plugin's readme.txt
+* update the theme's readme.txt
 * build a new version of the README.md file for GitHub
-* update language files, if applicable
-* reconcile shared library files
-* update the "oik-activation" logic

 What it does not do: